HTTP Header Security Analysis

 Number of sites with this enabled: 36

-This is a policy that informs the browser how content can interact with your website.
-Includes content such as videos, javascript.
-For example in specifying “allow ‘self’;” this will prevent the page allowing the execution of javascript from third party sources.
+For example specifying "allow 'self';".
+Specifying this will prevent the page allowing the execution of javascript from third party sources.
 All javascript will have to be sourced from the same domain.
-This helps prevent cross site scripting attacks as it raises the bar, making an attacker have to run the code from our domain name rather than any third party web site.
+This helps prevent cross site scripting attacks as it raises the bar and makes an attacker have to run the code from our domain name rather than any third party web site.

 If specific third party resources are required, settings are available to whitelist specific domains and file types.

-Mozilla has a lot of detail on this security feature, there are actually a lot of good reasons to use the X-Content-Security-Policy header.
+Mozilla has provided a lot of detail on this security feature.
+Furthermore, there are a lot of good reasons to use the X-Content-Security-Policy header.
+Unfortunately, it seems most web / system administrators are not aware of it or just do not care....

-These stats have been quickly pulled together from the data we have been processing, some like the x-content-security-policy total of 36 seem a bit off, but I have double checked and re-ran the query.
+These stats have been quickly pulled together from the data we have been processing.
+Some like the x-content-security-policy total of 36 seem a bit off, but I have double checked and re-ran the query.
 No guarantee to accuracy is provided, but its pretty close.